SmartGuppy/blog.smartguppy.com/_posts/2020-06-27-five-useful-study-tips.md

 ---
 published: false
+layout: post
+tags:
+  - study tips
+  - Mindshift
+  - research
+  - motivation
+author: Jaden
+excerpt: >-
+  Finding it difficult to get back to studying after the circuit breaker?
+Learn about some useful study tips taught in the online course "Mindshift".
+share: true
+Title: Five Useful Evidence-based Study Tips
+title: Five Useful Evidence-based Study Tips
 ---
-## Five Useful Evidence-based Study Tips

 Earlier this May, I took Dr Barbara Oakley’s top MOOC (Massive Open Online Course), [Mindshift](https://www.classcentral.com/course/mindshift-8289).
 The course contains study tips, career advice, and some inspiration for you to undergo your own mindshift — a shift in mindset that’ll help you in your personal, academic, and professional life.